-The toolkit below contains information for healthcare providers on ways to contribute to antimicrobial stewardship and educate patients on appropriate use and safety of antibiotics.
+The toolkit below contains information for healthcare providers on ways to contribute to antimicrobial stewardship and educate patients on the appropriate use and safety of antimicrobials.

-2. Track and report antibiotic use at your local clinics, hospitals, nursing homes, and long-term care facilities to the National Healthcare Safety Network (NHSN)’s Antimicrobial Use module
+2. Track and report antibiotic antimicrobial use at your local clinics, hospitals, nursing homes, rehabilitation facilities, and long-term care facilities

 3. Reach out to your local communities to promote appropriate disposal of expired or unused antibiotics

 4. Incorporate One Health into antimicrobial stewardship interventions and programs